 About Joe Flower and The Change Project

-Underpinning much of Flower’s writing is his extensive research into leadership and the change process for which he interviewed over 60 top thinkers on organizational change, from Peter Drucker to Peter Senge and Ari de Geus.
-This took him into the study of chaos theory, Eastern thought, and martial arts.
-He eventually earned a black belt in Ueshiba Aikido.
+Underpinning much of Flower’s writing is his extensive research into leadership and the change process on over 60 top thinkers on organizational change, including Peter Drucker, Peter Senge, and Ari de Geus.
+The project took him into the study of chaos theory, Eastern thought, and Aikido in which he eventually earned a black belt.

 His other writings include: